Manavsharma19/Data-Analytics/README.md

 # Data-analytics

-I have used numpy,pandas and matplotlib libraries in python for data analytics from the data in humanDetails.csv file.
+I have used numpy,pandas and matplotlib libraries in python for data analytics and visualise the results from the data in humanDetails.csv file.